AlaskaAirlines/AuroDocsSite/src/content/markdown/developerOverview.md

 ## Making your project Auro-ready

-When starting a new project and using Auro with web components, this setup is the same regardless of the differences among the various frameworks.
+When starting a new project and using Auro with custom elements, this setup is the same regardless of the differences among the various frameworks.

 The following steps address the basic [compliance](/getting-started/developers/compliance) model.